A Schematic Definition of Quantum Polynomial Time Computability: Background, Motivation, and the Main Results

 Our purpose in this paper is to give a schematic definition of quantum functions to capture the notion of quantum polynomial-time computability and, more importantly, to make such a definition simpler and more intuitive for a practical merit of our own.
-Our schematic definition (Definition \ref{def:initial}) includes a set of initial quantum functions, $I$ (identity), $NOT$ (negation of a qubit), $PHASE_{\theta}$ (phase shift by $e^{i \theta}$), $ROT_{\theta}$ (rotation around $xy$-axis by angle $\theta$), $SWAP$ (swap between two qubits), and $MEAS$ (partial projective measurement), as well as construction rules, composed of composition ($Compo[\cdot,\cdot]$), switching ($Switch[\cdot,\cdot]$), branching ($Branch[\cdot,\cdot]$), and multi-qubit quantum recursion ($kQRec[\cdot,\cdot|\cdot]$).
-Our choice of these initial quantum functions and construction rules stems mostly from a certain universal set of quantum gates in use in the literature.
-Nonetheless, our quantum recursion is quite different in nature from the primitive recursion used to build primitive recursive functions.
-Instead of using the successor function to count down the number of inductive iterations in the primitive recursion, the quantum recursion uses the reduction of the number of accessible qubits needed for performing a specified quantum function.
+Our schematic definition (Definition \ref{def:initial}) includes a set of initial quantum functions, $I$ (identity), $NOT$ (negation of a qubit), $PHASE_{\theta}$ (phase shift by $e^{i \theta}$), $ROT_{\theta}$ (rotation around $xy$-axis by angle $\theta$), $SWAP$ (swap between two qubits), and $MEAS$ (partial projective measurement), as well as construction rules, composed of composition ($Compo[\cdot,\cdot]$), branching ($Branch[\cdot,\cdot]$), and multi-qubit quantum recursion ($kQRec[\cdot,\cdot|\cdot]$).
+Our choice of these initial quantum functions and construction rules stems mostly from a universal set of quantum gates in use in the past literature.
+Our quantum recursion, on the contrary, is quite different in nature from the primitive recursion used to build primitive recursive functions.
+Instead of using the successor function to count down the number of inductive iterations in the primitive recursion, the quantum recursion uses a divide-and-conquer strategy of reducing the number of accessible qubits needed for performing a specified quantum function.
 Within our new framework, we can implement typical unitary operators, such as the Walsh-Hadamard transform (WH), the controlled-NOT (CNOT), and the global phase shift (GPS).

 An immediate merit of our schematic definition is that we can avoid the cumbersome introduction of the well-formedness condition imposed on the QTM model and the uniformity condition on the quantum circuit model.
 Another advantage of our schemata is that each scheme has its own inverse; namely, for any quantum function $g$ defined by one of the schemata, its inverse $g^{-1}$ is also defined by the same kind of scheme.
 For instance, the inverses of the quantum functions $ROT_{\theta}$ and $kQRec_t[g,h,p|\{f_s\}_{s\in\{0,1\}^k}]$ introduced in Definition \ref{def:initial} are exactly $ROT_{-\theta}$ and $kQRec_t[g^{-1},p^{-1},h^{-1}|\{f_s^{-1}\}_{s\in\{0,1\}^k}]$, respectively (Proposition \ref{inverse}).